History of Leadership

 Herbert S. K. “Chubby” Kaopua, after 17 years in the field was picked by Ed Kovack to serve as a Business Field Representative and in 1985, he became Assistant Business Manager under the mentorship of Ed Hashimoto.

-In 1990, Ed Hashimoto officially retired and Herbert S. K. Kaopua, Sr, assumed the position of Business Manager and Financial Secretary of Local 675.
+In 1990, Ed Hashimoto officially retired and Herbert S. K. Kaopua, Sr, assumed the position of Business Manager/ Financial Secretary-Treasurer of Local 675.
 As part of his vision for Local 675, Kaopua was instrumental in leading the union to a strategic position for managing dynamic change.
 Kaopua directed the purchase of the Union’s Bethel Street Building, negotiated an unprecedented five-year wage and benefit package for Local 675, and established a Federal Credit Union to provide for the financial needs of union members.
 Business Manager Kaopua formulated a master plan designed to successfully move Local 675 into the next century.